Top 6 At-Home Exosome Serums Compared: Plant vs Stem-Cell Derived (2026)

 Best for: patients planning RF microneedling, fractional laser, Morpheus8, or moderate chemical peels within the next 30 days.
 Works well as a bridge between in-office sessions of Sculptra or Hydrafacial.

 FDA stance: sold as a cosmetic.
-No specific FDA action against Skin1004's exosome claims.
+No specific FDA action against ExoCoBio's US retail listings.
 Brand HQ: Seoul.

 5. Numbuzin No. 9 NAD+ Lifting Essence — Honest Re-label (Verdict: Skip if you want exosomes specifically)